Bangabandhu

 As an inclusive school, our intake is diverse, reflecting the local community.

-There are two classes in each year group from Reception to Year Six; with a Nursery, providing 15 hour places and 30 hour working parent places, when requested and eligible.
-We have a local authority resourced special educational needs provision for 15 children with Complex Needs.
+We have a Nursery, providing 15 hour places and 30 hour working parent places, when requested and eligible.
+We also have a local authority resourced special educational needs provision for 15 children with Complex Needs.

 Bangabandhu opened in January 1989, moving into permanent premises in November 1991.
 Our governors at the time chose the school name, which means ‘Friend of Bengal’.
 It is the honorary title given to Sheikh Mujibur Rahman, who helped found Bangladesh in 1971.